 - Data filtering is often configured based on a deadband, which is a range around the previously collected value.
 A new value that does not exceed the deadband is considered insignificant and not collected by the historian.

 - Data compression is a key element of reducing storage size.
 Historians typically include a lossless compression engine and may offer lossy options as well.

 - Backfill and interpolation are essential features for ensuring that all necessary data points exist for applications or algorithms that require them.

 The Future of Industrial Data

-As digital transformations continue to occur across the industrial sector, legacy data historians are likely to become bottlenecks in industrial data systems.
-They are generally closed systems unable to adapt to modern technological innovations such as cloud computing and often tied to vendors that are averse to innovation.
-Going forward, the cloud-native time series database (TSDB) is likely to become the new core component of industrial data systems, either integrating with historians or replacing them completely.
+As digital transformations continue to occur across the industrial sector, legacy data historians are already becoming bottlenecks in the industrial data infrastructure.
+They are generally closed systems unable to adapt to modern technological concepts such as cloud computing and often tied to vendors that are averse to innovation.
+Because of this closed nature, sites that use traditional data historians often become silos whose data cannot be easily shared within the company, much less with third-party software and tools.